Are you reading the adventures of The Guard? Everyone else is.

 .
 Looking for a comic related present, then look no further.
 Details below about a new book just published.

-***The July 2015 Guard story will be posted later on this month. ***
+***The August 2015 Guard story will be posted later this month.***

 A good starting point for new (or indeed frequent) visitors would be to visit the following page Victor 50th anniversary page.
 This page provides a timeline of the Victor comic as well as links to other pages on this site, including the Victor and Hornet indexes and series review pages.